Domino-Blockchain/domichain/docs/src/clusters.md

 ## Devnet

-- Devnet serves as a playground for anyone who wants to take Solana for a test drive, as a user, token holder, app developer, or validator.
+- Devnet serves as a playground for anyone who wants to take Domichain for a test drive, as a user, token holder, app developer, or validator.
 - Application developers should target Devnet.
 - Potential validators should first target Devnet.